WANTED: A dream job

 What was your dream job before you graduated from College?
 Is it the same job you have right now?

 Professionally, Software Testing has always been my passion.
-I mean, I like editing videos, photography, writing, and blogging, but I don’t see myself doing these in a professional setting.
-I also think that being exposed with QA stuff during my internship cemented my love for testing software products and applications.
+I mean, I like editing videos, taking photographs, writing, and blogging, but I don’t see myself doing these in a professional setting.
+I also think that being exposed to QA stuff during my internship cemented my love for testing software products and applications.
 It just so happened that after graduation I forgot focusing on getting a job that suits me and my line of expertise.
 I just went with the flow, I applied at different IT companies and waited until I get past the first screening and eventually receive a call from them.
 I should have waited for the right time, but because of my desperation to have a high-paying job from a respectable company I grabbed every opportunity that was introduced to me.

 My first job was a Software Engineer trainee at a globally-recognized IT company.
 Before introduced to the floor (that is the corporate jungle) newbies must undergo a series of training (also called Bootcamp) to prepare them for their job roles.
 To cut the long story short I was not able to meet the company’s grade requirement and so I failed and got truncated from my department (which is also called practice before).
 I can never forget the last interview I had with them as a trainee.

 During the interview with our batch coordinator and the head of Java practice I told them that programming was not for me.
 It was a bold act, I know.
 How could someone be certain that He will never thrive in the programming world, even after all those sleepless nights, nerve-wrecking panel presentations, and countless of machine problems I tried to finish at home?
 I don’t want to give them the idea that all of their efforts were put to waste (not to mention the company’s investment on me).
 And that I was a lost cause, because I really was (that time).
-It was difficult, but after I uttered those words I felt good about it.
+It was difficult, but after I said those words I felt good about it.
 I told them that I see myself working as a Software Tester if not at their company then somewhere else.
 In hindsight, I should have applied for other suitable jobs that time before deciding to stick with the company for a year.
 I mean I should have processed my clearance and look for greener pastures elsewhere but I didn’t.
 After getting truncated from the IT department I worked for the company as a Data Analyst for a year and after that I decided it was time for me look for a more meaningful job.

 I’m not saying that my experience as a Data Analyst was unpleasant.
 It was just that I didn’t enjoy what I was doing.
 I felt like nothing good was happening to me at that particular moment in my life.
 I went to work without the drive to excel at what I’m supposed to do.
 And I went home late not because of the endless queues I have but with the numerous of blogposts I was writing (see, I still have reasons to go to work!).
 Even if our team beat a certain deadline or was successful at a task, I was happy but it was different – there was no sense of fulfillment.
 "Asan ang growth?" - this was my favorite line before.